12th SS Panzer Division Hitlerjugend: Normandy

 The 3rd Canadian Division ceased major combat operations until July, with only one day of major operations, on 11 June, at the Battle of Le Mesnil-Patry.
 This saw the 12th SS inflict many casualties on the Queen's Own Rifles of Canada and the 1st Hussars (6th Armoured Regiment) which lost 51 Sherman tanks.

-Also on 11 June the 46th Royal Marine Commando assaulted Rots.
-The official historian of Le Régiment de la Chaudière, described the "ferocious battle" including hand-to-hand fighting and "smoldering" tanks, "from each blackened turret hangs the charred corpse of a machine gunner".
-The following two weeks was a period of relative quiet, as both sides were exhausted.
-What did not stop was the constant Allied artillery, naval bombardment and air attacks.
-Major operations for both sides began again in July, including Operation Windsor and Operation Charnwood.
+Also on 11 June the No. 46 (Royal Marine) Commando supported by 10th Armoured Regiment cleared woods at Cairon and Rosel before attacking Le Hamel (defended by a company of 26th PGR) and Rots (just to the north of Carpiquet).
+The town was held - but not yet cleared - by dusk.
+The official historian of Le Régiment de la Chaudière, which followed them into the town, described the aftermath of the "ferocious battle" including hand-to-hand fighting and "a German and a Canadian tank have engaged each other to destruction and are still smouldering, and from each blackened turret hangs the charred corpse of a machine gunner".